natonyastewart/Comp2140-Project/README.md

 - Jusayne Chambers

-# How to run the code
+# How to Run Code